+Sites for Gypsies & Travellers and Travelling Showpeople Н2

-Sites for Gypsies & Travellers and H2 Travelling Showpeople There are no authorised Gypsy & Traveller pitches or yards for Travelling Showpeople within Knowsley, a situation unchanged from No sites for Gypsies & previous years.
-Travellers and Travelling We intend to set a target for the delivery of new pitches and allocate a site (or sites) for this purpose in a future development plan document Showpeople should evidence indicate there is a need for provision of this type within the borough.
-Pitches with consent available Sites 0 0 Gypsy & Traveller pitches Travelling Showpeople yards 0 0 0 0 Total Source: Knowsley Council Local Plan Team
+No sites for Gypsies & Travellers and Travelling Showpeople There are no authorised Gypsy of Travelling Showpeople within Kr previous years.
+We intend to set a target for the site (or sites) for this purpose in should evidence indicate there is within the borough. nowsley, a situation delivery of new particles a future developing the control of on unchanged oitches and allo ment plan doc ocate a ument

+Pitches with consent available Sites

+Gypsy & Traveller pitches 0 0

+Travelling Showpeople yards 0 0

+Total 0 0

+Source: Kno wsley Council Lo cal Plan Team ı